rejniaklab/LinG3D/README.md

 Matlab: this code does not need installation

-R: the required libraries are readr, rapportools, and rgl.
+R: the required libraries are readr, rapportools, rgl, and devtools.

         install.packages("readr")